woof-board/woof/README.md

 ## General Info
-The application follows the MERN paradigm in its architectural structure.
+The application follows the MERN paradigm in its architectural structure, using React as the templating language and the express-session npm package for authentication.

 ## Technologies
 Project is created with